Shreypatel13ll/Shreypatel13ll/README.md

 # Hi, I'm Shrey

-I'm a passionate [Software Engineer], and I love to [].
+I'm a passionate Software Engineer, and I love to code.
 Here's a bit about me:

-- 🔭 I'm currently working on full-fledged ERP.
+- 🔭 I'm currently working in Vijigi Energy as a backend engineer.
 - 🌱 I'm constantly learning and exploring new technologies and tools.
 - 💬 Ask me about frontend or backend development.
 - 📫 You can reach me at shrey.b@ahduni.edu.in.